ArchSeraphin/planty-total-plus/wp-content/plugins/siteorigin-premium/readme.txt

 * Toggle Visibility: Resolved potential PHP warning.
 * WooCommerce Template Builder: Removed Shop Product Loop widget from Product Archive tab.
 * Increased required PHP version to PHP 7.

-= 1.61.1 - 17 April 2024 =
-* Anchor ID Addon: Refactored and centralized management, improving widget coordination and simplifying future maintenance.
-* Improved plugin update checker reliability and efficiency by refactoring version information handling.

-= 1.61.0 - 12 April 2024 =
-* New Addon!
-Introducing the Author Box Addon.
-Automatically append author boxes to posts, featuring social links, recent articles, and bios to create engaging author presentations across multiple post types.
-* WooCommerce Template Builder: Resolved undefined array key "status" warning.
-* Post Carousel: Resolved an issue importing layouts with empty theme data.
-* Toggle Visibility: Accounted for a potential migration issue for legacy rows.
-* Improvements to automatic updates.
-* Improvements to data sanitization.
-* Updated SiteOrigin Installer.
-* Embed Blocker: Added multi-measurement padding.

-= 1.60.0 - 07 March 2024 =
-* New Addon!
-Introducing the Embed Blocker Addon.
-Effortlessly make your website GDPR and DSGVO compliant by controlling embeds from platforms like YouTube, Vimeo, Twitter, Instagram, Facebook, Google Maps, Reddit, Soundcloud, Spotify, and TikTok until user consent is given.
-* Carousel: Resolved `BuilderType` warning.
-* Image Overlay: Prevented error if global settings are empty.

-= 1.59.2 - 02 March 2024 =
-* Improved automatic update support.
-* Google Maps Consent: Updated background color setting to support transparency.
-* Lightbox: Resolved a potential PHP 8.2+ related error.
-* WooCommerce Template Builder: Resolved an error that can occur when editing the cart page directly.

-= 1.59.1 - 24 February 2024 =
-* Parallax Sliders: Resolved Jetpack Photon related `Uncaught TypeError`.
-* Cross Domain Copy Paste: Update to ensure a default method is set on first install.
-* Video Background: Resolved a potential Block Editor related display issue.
-* Video Background: Update to prevent `border_radius` warning.

-= 1.59.0 - 18 February 2024 =
-* Anything Carousel: Removed `Row Layout` from Layout Builder caoursel items.
-* Call To Action: New Settings!
-Background Image and supporting settings, Content Vertical Alignment, and Padding.
-* Cross Domain Copy Paste: Added Browser Clipboard textarea to Layout Builders Widgets at Appearance > Widgets.
-Only the Browser Clipboard method supported at Appearance > Widgets.
-* WooCommerce Template Builder: Loaded the saved cart into the session so the user can see it before paying.
-Applicable for orders marked as "Pending Payment" and accessed via `/checkout/order-pay/ORDERID/`.

-= 1.58.2 - 11 February 2024 =
-* WooCommerce Template Builder: Added Block Editor Thank You page support.
-* Plugin Updater: Bypassed update cache during automatic updates.

-= 1.58.1 - 27 January 2024 =
-* Added compatibility with the NativeChurch plugin.
-* Improved user experience of the Full Page toggle visibility feature by adding a new "Schedule" option and reordering visibility options.

-= 1.58.0 - 20 January 2024 =
-* Toggle Visibility: Introducing Full Page Visibility!
-Hide/Show pages or page content.
-Toggle visibility based on logged-in status.
-Display a message when content is hidden and optionally redirect users when a page is hidden.
-Hide/Show available with date scheduling.

-= 1.57.1 - 13 January 2024 =
-* Updater: Various improvements.
-* Resolved a WCTB warning message "strpos(): Empty needle" by correcting the order of arguments in the `strpos` function.

-= 1.57.0 - 11 January 2024 =
-* Web Font Selector: Added variation support.
-* Updated the Google Fonts array.
-* Addon Management: Improved section & addon ID handling.
-* Added a check to ensure that the `$current_screen` variable is not empty before calling the `method_exists()` function.
-* Added a check to ensure that only users with the appropriate capability can activate the SiteOrigin Premium license.

-= 1.56.0 - 07 January 2024 =
-* Metabox: Added a General tab to the metabox for reducing the total number of tabs.
-* Video Background: Added video display support for widgets.
-* Video Background: Introduced support for border-radius in video backgrounds.
-* Video Background: Added support for rounding in video backgrounds.
-* Various code formatting improvements for better readability and consistency.

-= 1.55.0 - 05 January 2024 =
-* Blog: Optimized supporting JavaScript assets.
-* Parallax Sliders: Ensured scripts only loaded when needed.
-* WooCommerce Template Builder: Added Genesis, Genesis Connect, and Block Editor compatibility.
-* WooCommerce Template Builder: Added Product Meta Widget display options.
-* Video Background: Added a Loop Video setting.
-* Video Background: Added a Background Video Display setting.
-* Video Background: Adjusted secondary settings to conditionally display when a video is added.
-* Video Background: Updated the Background Video Opacity setting to conditionally display if a Background Video has been set.

 [View full changelog.](/wp-content/plugins/siteorigin-premium/changelog.txt)